Speuce/Speuce.github.io/README.md

 Following Etter's general principles of Technical Writing, these steps will guide you through the process hosting your resume on GitHub Pages.

 ### Use Lightweight Markup (Markdown)
-Etter recommends using lightweight markup for modern technical writing (see: [Why Lightweight Markup?]()).
+Etter recommends using lightweight markup for modern technical writing (see: [Why Should I use Lightweight Markup?](https://github.com/Speuce/Speuce.github.io/blob/master/README.md#why-should-i-use-lightweight-markup)).
 Markdown is one popular 'flavour' of lightweight markup that integrates well with GitHub.

 1. **Choose a Markdown editor to use for your resume.**
     Some options include:
       - MarkdownPad (Windows)